TroyRobinson/LLMPaste/README.md

 1. Right-click on a page where you're using the extension
 2. Select "Inspect" or "Inspect Element"
 3. Navigate to the "Console" tab
-4. Look for messages prefixed with "CutPaste"
+4. Look for messages prefixed with "LLMPaste"

+Debug logs include details about API calls, response data, and text replacement operations.

 ## Permissions

-- `storage`: Required to save your preferred replacement word
+- `storage`: Required to save your settings (prompts, API key, model choice)
 - `clipboardRead`, `clipboardWrite`: Required for clipboard operations
 - `activeTab`: Required to interact with the current tab
 - `scripting`: Required for DOM manipulation
 - `contextMenus`: Used for possible future context menu integration
+- `https://openrouter.ai/*`: Required to make API calls to OpenRouter

+## Privacy & Security

+- Your OpenRouter API key is stored locally in Chrome's sync storage
+- Text selections are sent to OpenRouter's API for processing
+- No data is stored on our servers
+- System prompts can be customized to control what data is shared with the API